 The AILO season runs from September to March.
-Registration closes on 24th January 2019.
-It is important to register as early as possible to receive monthly training materials and for information on attending our regional problem-solving workshops.
-These free workshops will take place in multiple locations around Ireland between November 2018 and January 2019.
+Registration closes on 21st January 2022.
+It is important to register as early as possible to receive monthly training materials and for information on accessing our regional linguistics problem solving workshops.
+These free workshops will take place between November 2021 and January 2022.

-The Preliminary Round of competition will be held in your own school on 29th January 2019.
-The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2019.
+The Preliminary Round of competition will be held in your own school on the week of the 24th January 2022.
+These free workshops will take place in schools all over the island (with some online) between November 2021 and January 2022.
+Online samples tests are available at https://ailo. adaptcentre.ie/puzzles/.
+The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2022 in individual and team competitions.
+AILO will follow all public health guidelines.

-The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 29th July - 2nd August 2019 in Yongin, South Korea.
+The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 25th - 29th July 2022 on the Isle of Man.